Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 Architecture Insight: One developer notes: “Claude Code is likely post-trained with the same tools that it currently uses.
 It’s just more comfortable in the current harness.
 It manages context better—I think it manages tokens more efficiently.”

-3. Pricing Breakdown: What You’ll Actually Pay (Dec 2025)
+3. Pricing Breakdown: What You’ll Actually Pay (January 2026)

-Monthly Cost Comparison: AI Coding Tools (Dec 2025)
+Monthly Cost Comparison: AI Coding Tools (January 2026)

 What you actually pay for different usage levels and models

-Cost Reality (Dec 2025): To access the best model (Opus 4.5, 80.9% accuracy), you must pay $100-$200/month for Claude Max.
-At $20/month, Claude Pro has usage limits, while Cursor Pro offers unlimited usage.
+Cost Reality (January 2026): To access the best model (Opus 4.5, 80.9% accuracy), you must pay $100-$200/month for Claude Max.
+OR use Google Antigravity for FREE Opus 4.5 access during the preview period.
+This fundamentally changes the value calculation.

 Claude Code still requires a paid Claude subscription.
 The free plan does not support Claude Code access—you need at least a Pro subscription or API credits.

-Current Pricing (December 2025):
+Current Pricing (January 2026):

-Claude Pro: $20/month
+Claude Pro: $20/month ($17/month with annual billing)

 • Access to Claude Sonnet 4.5 (77.2% SWE-bench)